History of Algeria: Medieval Muslim Algeria

-From the 8th century Umayyad conquest of North Africa led by Musa bin Nusayr, Arab colonization started.
+From the 8th century Umayyad conquest of North Africa led by Musa bin Nusayr, Arab conquest started.
 The 11th century invasion of migrants from the Arabian peninsula brought oriental tribal customs.
 The introduction of Islam and Arabic had a profound impact on North Africa.
 The new religion and language introduced changes in social and economic relations, and established links with the Arab world through acculturation and assimilation.

 The second Arab military expeditions into the Maghreb, between 642 and 669, resulted in the spread of Islam.
 The Umayyads (a Muslim dynasty based in Damascus from 661 to 750) recognised that the strategic necessity of dominating the Mediterranean dictated a concerted military effort on the North African front.
 By 711 Umayyad forces helped by Berber converts to Islam had conquered all of North Africa.
 In 750 the Abbasids succeeded the Umayyads as Muslim rulers and moved the caliphate to Baghdad.
 Under the Abbasids, Berber Kharijites Sufri Banu Ifran were opposed to Umayyad and Abbasids.
 After, the Rustumids (761–909) actually ruled most of the central Maghrib from Tahirt, southwest of Algiers.
 The imams gained a reputation for honesty, piety, and justice, and the court of Tahirt was noted for its support of scholarship.
 The Rustumid imams failed, however, to organise a reliable standing army, which opened the way for Tahirt's demise under the assault of the Fatimid dynasty.

 The Fatimids left the rule of most of Algeria to the Zirids and Hammadid (972–1148), a Berber dynasty that centered significant local power in Algeria for the first time, but who were still at war with Banu Ifran (kingdom of Tlemcen) and Maghraoua (942-1068).
 This period was marked by constant conflict, political instability, and economic decline.
 Following a large incursion of Arab Bedouin from Egypt beginning in the first half of the 11th century, the use of Arabic spread to the countryside, and sedentary Berbers were gradually Arabised.